Khun Bedu: Arrest and imprisonment

 The KNGY human rights group also announced its opposition to the referendum.
 Khun Bedu, along with Khun Kawrio and Khun Dee De, reportedly organized members to protest the vote in Loikaw and Demo Soe, Kayah State.
 On 27 April, the words "no" and "vote no" began to appear on government signs, and on 30 April, group members sprayed a large "X" on a sign by the Loikaw city hall reading "To be a prosperous and developed nation, let’s support the referendum".
 The protesters also released balloons with attached signs reading "no", sent rafts from banana tree wood or bathing cups floating down the Beluchong River with small flags reading "vote no", and distributed copies of the video of the lavish wedding of Than Shwe's daughter.

 On 10 May 2008, authorities arrested Khun Bedu, Khun Kawrio, and Khun Dee De and charged them with organizing the protests against the state.
 Amnesty International reported that the men were then tortured for fifteen days, with the techniques including beatings by guards, forced kneeling on stones, suffocation with plastic bags, waterboarding, and prolonged exposure to hostile weather.
 Khun Bedu and Khun Kawrio were sentenced to 37 years of imprisonment apiece, and Khun Dee De to 35 years.

+Myanmar civil war

+Khun Bedu is the chairman of the Karenni Nationalities Defence Force, a resistance group opposed to the country's military dictatorship in the ongoing civil war.

+Khun Bedu thought the ceasefire of Operation 1027 allowed the military to "consolidate their power and continue to maintain the central area".
+He cited possibly China or Iran for supporting the military in equipment, he stated that the junta is more frequently using drones rigged with explosives in kamikaze-style attacks or to drop bombs on resistance positions.